Computation and Cognition

 Financial Support

-The fifth year of study toward the Master of Engineering degree can be supported by a combination of personal funds, an award, a fellowship, or a graduate assistantship.
+The fifth year of study toward the Master of Engineering degree can be supported by a combination of personal funds, an award, a fellowship, or a graduate assistantship that the student is responsible for securing.
 Assistantships require participation in research or teaching in the department or in one of the associated laboratories.
-Full-time assistants may register for no more than two scheduled classroom or laboratory subjects during the term, but may receive academic credit for their participation in the teaching or research program.
+Full-time assistants may register for no more than two scheduled classroom or laboratory subjects during the term.
 Support through an assistantship may extend the period required to complete the Master of Engineering program by an additional term or two.
-Support is granted competitively to graduate students and will not be available for all of those admitted to the Master of Engineering program.
-If provided, departmental financial support for Master of Engineering candidates is normally limited to the first three terms as a graduate student, unless the Master of Engineering thesis has been completed or the student has served as a teaching assistant or has been admitted to the doctoral program, in which cases a fourth term of support may be permitted.

 Inquiries